Family mourns loss of Norfolk teen who meant so much to them

 The teen who had plans to become a park ranger died the next day at Sentara Norfolk General Hospital with many family members by his side.

-Funeral services for Jordan Harris Snipes are set for 11, Saturday morning at Mt Zion Baptist Church in the Southside.
+Funeral services for Jordan Harris Snipes are set for 11 a.m.
+Saturday at Mt Zion Baptist Church in the Southside.
 Loved ones have established a GoFundMe account to help with expenses.